bemyneighbor19/campaign2notes/src/site/notes/Player Wiki/NPCs/The Primal Grove.md

 If we want to take the grove up on their offer for a guide, we can meet them at the location on the shore of the Bay of Chult that Golin pointed out.

+# Niar Ankylo

+IMAGE TBA

+The Earthen Genasi guide taking you to the Valley of Dread

 # Bryfina Pteriat

 ![Bryna.jpeg|400](/img/user/Portraits/Bryna.jpeg)